yunshengtian/DGEMO/README.md

 # Diversity-Guided Efficient Multi-Objective Optimization (DGEMO)

-Algorithm framework for multi-objective Bayesian optimization.
+Algorithm framework for multi-objective Bayesian optimization, including the implementation of DGEMO and other popular MOBO algorithms.

 ## Features